TheRealOrange/SRGB_Pico_Controller/README.md

 <img src="./imgs/board.png" alt="Controller Board Image" style="zoom: 50%;" />

+In case anyone wants to use this design, the KiCAD project files are in the folder `srgb_pico`, and the symbol fields list both LCSC and DigiKey part numbers.

 The number of LEDs on each channel is configurable via the online configurator available at [SRGBmods](https://srgbmods.net/).
 The controller made possible by, and relies on the code provided by [SRGBmods](https://srgbmods.net/).
 I am not the author of the code which is meant to run on this controller.